Trinity Congregational Church, Christchurch: The Octagon

 Alan Slade bought the building in 1993 while on holiday in Christchurch.
 The owner of a wedding business in Australia already owned several churches, but he was awed by the internal beauty of the Trinity Congregational Church, especially the timber ceiling.
 His wife described the spontaneous purchase as one undertaken "by a guy with a big heart and very little brain".
 Restoration work took 13 years in total and in 2006, they opened the restaurant.
 It was both a restaurant and a training venue for music students.
 The students worked at the restaurant, trained in music during times the restaurant was closed, and performed for the diners while the restaurant was open.
 The restaurant's name, The Octagon, makes reference to the octagonal floor plan of the church.

-The church was damaged in 4 September 2010 Canterbury earthquake and the tower braced with an external steel structure; it was a much photographed item for its decoration with mannequins.
+The former church was damaged in 4 September 2010 Canterbury earthquake and the tower braced with an external steel structure; it was a much photographed item for its decoration with mannequins.
 Within two months, the restaurant was operating again.
 The building suffered further damage by the strong aftershock on Boxing Day of that year that was centred underneath the central city.
 Within two days, the restaurant opened again.

 In the 22 February 2011 Christchurch earthquake, the tower collapsed.
 The engineer who had designed the 1975–76 strengthening work had only recently warned that the tower was "severely compromised".
-Slade blamed that the consenting authorities (Christchurch City Council and the New Zealand Historic Places Trust) were responsible for much of the loss of Christchurch's historic buildings due to their bureaucratic attitudes, which prevented much earthquake strengthening work from going ahead due to it being too intrusive.
+Slade blamed that the consenting authorities, the Christchurch City Council and the New Zealand Historic Places Trust, were responsible for much of the loss of Christchurch's historic buildings due to their bureaucratic attitudes, which prevented much earthquake strengthening work from going ahead due to it being too intrusive.
 Slade, who had spent NZ$500,000 on remedial work prior to the February earthquake, had run out of funds and had reluctantly applied for the building to be demolished.

-In June 2012, it was announced that the building will be saved, repaired and earthquake strengthened.
+In June 2012, it was announced that the building was saved, repaired and earthquake strengthened.
 In the 2012 Canterbury Heritage Awards, the building won the Heritage Retention Award, and the Supreme Award.
-In March 2013, Christchurch City Council's community, recreation and culture committee voted to give NZ$1m towards the restoration and strengthening costs.
+In March 2013, Christchurch City Council's community, recreation and culture committee voted to give NZ$1 million towards the restoration and strengthening costs.

 Architecture

 Mountfort had designed other stone churches previously, but Trinity Congregational was the first to be built.
 Stone rubble walls are contrasted with Oamaru stone, which results in a striking juxtaposition of building materials, with most visual impact on the saddleback tower.

 The floor plan of the church is octagonal.
 The timber roof structure is a double barrel vault, which is regarded as an elegant solution to roofing over such a floor plan.
-The overall appearance of the building is Gothic.
+The overall appearance of the building is in the Gothic Revival style.